RadLikeWhoa/Countable/README.md

 ### Callbacks

-The `live` and `once` method both accept a callback.
+The `live` and `once` methods both accept a callback.
 The given callback is then called whenever needed with a single parameter that carries all the releavant data. `this` is bound to the current element.
 Take the following code for an example.

 ```javascript
 var area = document.getElementById('text')